18jgao/Frozen-Fractals/README.md

 Python files for snowflakes

 mandelbrot.py is the code for the mandelbrot snowflake, mandelbrot-alt.py is an altered file that can be copied and pasted into the hour of code site.

-julia.py is the code for the julia set snowflake.